souldanger/jekyll-pwa-workbox/README.md

 Add the following two blocks to an existing JS file:

-*this must be on the top of JS file, before any other code, so that the script-src can be generated*
+*this must be at the start of your JS file, before any other code, so that the script-src can be generated*
 ```
 ---
 layout: null